Do You Have a Money Disorder?

 Just about everyone has a complicated relationship with money.
-Studies show that money is the no. 1 reason for divorce in the early years of marriage and a common area of conflict for couples.
+Studies show that money is a common area of conflict for couples.
 Even before the recession, 3 out of 4 Americans identified money as the no. 1 source of stress in their lives.
-Financial strain has been found to reduce relationship satisfaction, worsen depression, and lead to emotional problems, health difficulties, and poor work performance.
 With record high debt and record low savings rates in the years leading up to the economic crisis, the average American seemed to suffer from a money disorder.

 Money disorders are persistent patterns of self-destructive and self-limiting financial behaviors.
-They result from distorted beliefs about money we develop from our financial flashpoint experiences.
-Financial flashpoints are painful, distressing, and/or dramatic life events associated with money that are so emotionally powerful, they leave an imprint that lasts into adulthood.
-Financial flashpoints become the foundation of our financial struggles.
+I believe that they result from distorted beliefs about money we develop from our financial flashpoint experiences.
+Financial flashpoints are painful, distressing, and/or dramatic life events associated with money that are so emotionally powerful, they leave a lasting imprint.

-Whether it's a childhood of poverty or want, a message about money subconsciously internalized from a parent, a nest egg lost to an economic downturn later in life, or someone rushing in at the last moment to save the economic day, everyone has experienced a financial flashpoint in their lives.
-Recognizing them is the first step in stripping them of their power, and overcoming our money disorders.
+Whether it's a childhood of poverty or want, a message about money internalized from a parent, a nest egg lost to an economic downturn later in life, or someone rushing in at the last moment to save the economic day, everyone has experienced a financial flashpoint in their lives.
+Recognizing them is the first step in stripping them of their power.
 Then we can learn to identify our money beliefs, spot them when they are creeping into our minds, and revise them into healthier, more productive ones.

-In Mind Over Money, we describe 3 categories of money disorders:
+In Mind Over Money, we describe three categories of money disorders:

-1. Money Avoidance Disorders (also includes Underspending and Excessive Risk Aversion):
+1. Money Avoidance (also includes Underspending and Excessive Risk Aversion):

-Financial Denial: When, rather than face financial reality, we try to minimize money problems by refusing to think about them all together (e.g. avoiding looking at a bank statement or paying a credit card bill).
+Financial Denial: When, rather than face financial reality, we try to minimize money problems by refusing to think about them altogether (e.g. avoiding looking at a bank statement or paying a credit card bill).

 Financial Rejection: The experience of guilt whenever money, of any amount, is accrued.
 People with low self-esteem are particularly prone to this disorder, and it leads to a whole host of financial and psychological troubles.

-2. Money-Worshipping Disorders (also includes Pathological Gambling, Workaholism, and Overspending):
+2. Money-Worshipping (also includes Pathological Gambling, Workaholism, and Overspending):

 Hoarding: When stockpiling objects or money provides a sense of safety, security, and relief of anxiety.

-3. Relational Money Disorders (also includes Financial Dependence and Financial Incest):
+3. Relational Money (also includes Financial Dependence and Financial Incest):

 Financial Infidelity: Telling "little green lies" about one's spending or finances to one's partner, like making purchases outside an agreed-upon budget or lying about the cost of a big-ticket item.
 Extreme examples might include taking out a second mortgage behind your partner's back or opening a secret bank account.